 You can listen to the latest edition of the podcast below, or join my feed directly here: http://www.contentchampion.com/feed/podcast/

-You'll also find the podcast on iTunes, Zune, Stitcher and the Blackberry network.
+You'll also find the podcast on iTunes, SoundCloud and Google Play.

 Thank you for listening, I appreciate your time.
-Remember, if you enjoy the show, please leave me a 5 star review on iTunes 🙂
+Remember, if you enjoyed this episode, please leave me a review on iTunes 🙂

 Announcer: Welcome to the official podcast at contentchampion.com.
 Join our heroic quest to discover truly epic content marketing.
 Introducing your host, the Content Champion himself, Loz James!